Chidham and Hambrook

-Chidham and Hambrook is a civil parish in the District of Chichester in West Sussex, England located approximately five miles (8 km) west of Chichester, south of the A27 road, near Bosham.
+Chidham and Hambrook is a civil parish in the Chichester district in West Sussex, England located approximately five miles (8 km) west of Chichester, south of the A27 road, near Bosham.
+In 2011 the parish had a population of 1356.
 Chidham is the ecclesiastical parish, with a slightly different boundary from that of the civil parish.

 History

 Prehistory

 A recent excavation has shown that man made use of Chidham more than 4,000 years ago.
 The flint scrapers discovered on the site on the western shore of the peninsula, seem to suggest that spear shafts or kiddles (fish traps) and primitive salterns were being made here.

 Saxon, Norman and medieval

-The Saxon Saint Cuthman may have been born here, c.681.
-The village's name is derived from the Old English words ceod (meaning bag or pouch) and ham (meaning settlement), referring to the shape of the peninsula on which it is situated.
+The village's name, first recorded as Chedeham in 1193, is derived from the Old English words cēod(e), meaning "bay", and hām, "homestead", or hamm, "peninsula".
 The present flint and rubble church, St. Mary's, dates from the 13th century, and may have had a wooden predecessor.
 The peninsula is not mentioned in the Domesday Book because it was part of the Manor or Chapelry of Bosham, rich in farming land and then belonging to the Bishop of Exeter.